limbernie/limbernie.github.io/_posts/2020-02-01-re-htb-walkthrough.md

 445/tcp open  microsoft-ds? syn-ack ttl 127
 ```

 Hmm.
 Nothing much from `nmap`.
-But since SMB is enabled, let\'s see what we can discover from `smbmap`.
+But since SMB is enabled, let's see what we can discover from `smbmap`.

 <a class="image-popup">
 ![09d7ff14.png](/assets/images/posts/re-htb-walkthrough/09d7ff14.png)
 </a>

-Well, at least there\'s a directory `malware_dropbox` we can read.
+Well, at least there's a directory `malware_dropbox` we can read.
 Too bad it doesn't have any files in it.

 <a class="image-popup">
 ![d6e0cf79.png](/assets/images/posts/re-htb-walkthrough/d6e0cf79.png)